 A4H and the NASTAR Center signed a services agreement to develop training programs for A4H's commercial astronaut candidates.

 Michael Gallagher, a civilian physician caring for soldiers in the Canadian Armed Forces, took over as the President and CEO of A4H from Brian Shiro.
-The organization was rebranded as the Association of Spaceflight Professionals (ASP) and placed a greater focus on human-tended space technology development in partnership with universities to enable spaceflight opportunity for its membership.
+The organization was rebranded as the Association of Spaceflight Professionals (ASP) and placed a greater focus on human-tended space technology development.

 At NASA HRP IWS, ASP presented its collaborative work with University of Toronto university students on a lower body negative pressure (LBNP) sleeping bag prototype.
-ASP continues to administer the work of university student teams for the development of the LBNP sleeping bag as well as an autotransfusion device designed for orbital use, with TRL levels of 3 and 2, respectively.
-Applications for the use of a free-floating locker, at TRL 5, continues to be explored.
+ASP continues to administer the work of university student teams for the development of the LBNP sleeping bag as well as an autotransfusion device.

 ASP members attend International Astronautical Congress, the NOLS Wilderness Risk Management Conference, the NASA Human Research Program Investigators' Workshop, the Next Generation Suborbital Researchers' Conference, Aerospace Medical Association Annual Scientific Meetings, and ASCEND.
 Besides multiple technical publications and presentations, ASP members contribute to policy and design dialogues in workshops and panels across these events.
 See the ASCENDxSummit: Space Policy as an example, as well as ASCEND META 11 and ASCEND PANEL 44.

-ASP advances a framework aimed at leveraging integrated technology and professional development.
-ASP continues conversations with launch providers and technology design teams, focusing on partnerships for funding facilitation.
+ASP advances a framework aimed at leveraging integrated technology and professional development in partnership with the ISS National Lab.
+ASP continues conversations with launch operators and technology design teams to connect qualified talent with industry employers.
 In new international partnerships, ASP initiates a collaboration for formal research and training at the university level.